-Living abroad as a US citizen, unfortunately, does not disconnect you from your tax duties.
-Filing a federal return is still an obligatory task you’ll have to do.
-Plus, the reality of a US citizen living abroad having to pay taxes is possible – but only if you are eligible.
+Living abroad as a US citizen, unfortunately, does not disconnect you from your tax filing obligations.
+Filing a federal return is still an obligatory task you’ll have to face.
+Plus, the reality of a US citizen living abroad having to pay taxes is possible – but only if you meet certain requirments.

 Despite living on new land, separate from the United States, if you were born in the US and got a passport to prove it, you’ll need to report your worldwide income every year to the IRS.
 Living abroad and paying US taxes is going to be a thing for the rest of your life as long as you remain an American citizen!